shujazaidi/my-research-website/_news/announcement_3.md

 related_posts: false
 ---

-Our collaborative work on active colloidal suspension is accepted in PRE as a regular article. :sparkles: :smile:
+Our collaborative work on the experimental and numerical investigation of active colloidal suspensions has been accepted in as a regular article in [Phys.
+Rev E.](https://journals.aps.org/pre/accepted/10.1103/rrl4-nxmy) :sparkles: :smile:
 <!--
 A simple inline announcement with Markdown emoji! :sparkles: :smile:
 -->